 - Polyester sheets are completely wrinkle-free.
 They also absorb dye much better than cotton for a greater variety of color choices.

 - Percale sheets are closely woven for a fabric that's very smooth.
 They must have a minimum thread count of 180 in order to be classified as percale.

 - Sateen sheets are considered the best by many because they are satiny and lustrous with a high thread count.

 Comforters are thick, padded bed coverings intended to be used as the main source of warmth during sleep.
 They are filled with natural or synthetic insulating materials usually made of polyester, cotton batting, down or wool.
 Comforters are available in standard bed sizes, but their thickness varies among brands and models.

+Down comforters, insulated with the soft, light clusters of underfeathers from waterfowl, are perhaps the best bed covers for trapping warm air.
+Down is the lightest, most effective type of insulation, keeping you exceptionally warm during colder months.
 High-quality down has a high "fill power".
 Fill power refers to the volume (number of cubic inches) that one ounce of down will occupy.
 Down with a higher fill power is made of larger, stronger clusters from mature birds.
 These clusters fill more space with less weight, providing a roomy air pocket to trap in warmth.

 Down comforters can provide years of warmth with minimal maintenance.
 Many are machine washable, and if you cover your down comforter with a duvet, you can protect it from daily wear, as well as eliminate the need for frequent cleaning.
 Note: Not all down products are machine washable.
 Please check care labels before laundering.